786sag-code/AI-SaaS/README.md

-# SupportSaaS - Production-Ready CV Project One
+# SupportSaaS - Production-Ready Project

-This is an end-to-end, production-style implementation of the first project in your CV:
+This is an end-to-end, production-style implementation of the project:
 **AI-powered multi-tenant customer support SaaS**.

 ## What is included